 }

-The programmer may have intended both a += b[i]; and count++; to be the body of the loop, but as there are no enclosing brackets, the second statement is only performed once.
+If the programmer intended both a += b[i]; and count++; to be the body of the loop, the second statement will erroneously be only performed once, since there are no enclosing brackets.

 If statements in C are also susceptible to control flow problems since there isn’t a requirement for there to be an else statement for every if statement.
 An else statement in C always belong to the most recent if statement without an else.
 However, the situation could occur where it is not readily apparent to which if statement an else belongs due to the way the code is indented or aligned.